The Do’s and Don’ts of Interviewing

 - Don’t make negative or derogatory remarks about your current or past employer, companies or coworkers

 - Don’t wear any cologne or perfume you never know how some will react to a scent or be allergic; being freshly showered will be enough

-- Don’t over speak or interrupt when the interviewer is speaking, it shows lack of interest in what they are speaking about
+- Don’t over speak or interrupt when the interviewer is talking, it shows lack of interest in what they are speaking about

 - Don’t lie, answer questions as truthful as possible

-- Don’t chew gum, drink coffee or smoke during the interview; use breath mints or gum prior to arriving to the interview
+- Don’t chew gum, drink coffee or smoke during the interview; use breath mints or gum before arriving at the interview

-- Don’t slouch; be aware of you posture
+- Don’t slouch; be aware of your posture

 - Don’t discuss or bring up any personal issues